wp-plugins/easy-quiz/readme.txt

 === Easy Quiz ===
 Contributors: manojtd
 Donate link: http://buy.thulasidas.com/easy-quiz
-Tags: quiz, survey, questions, education, jquery, jquizme, test, exam, quizzes Requires at least: 3.1
+Tags: quiz, survey, questions, jquery, jquizme, test, exam, quizzes, education Requires at least: 3.1
 Tested up to: 3.5
-Stable tag: 3.11
+Stable tag: 3.20
 License: GPLv2 or later

 A quick and easy quiz plugin to present a set of questions to your reader and let them check the answers.